noi-techpark/bdp-commons/data-collectors/spreadsheets-office365/README.md

 #### Microsoft Account

-You need a microsoft account to make this app works, so if you don't have one please register.
+You need a microsoft account to make this app works, so if you don't have one please create one.

 #### Excel Spreadsheet